Thousands of flights canceled, delayed at start of workweek

 A winter storm hitting the mid-Atlantic combined with the pandemic to further frustrate air travelers whose return flights home from the holidays were canceled or delayed in the first few days of the new year.

-More than 2,600 U.S. flights and more than 4,100 worldwide were grounded as of midday Monday, according to tracking service FlightAware.
-Another 8,500 flights were delayed, including 3,100 in the U.S.
+More than 2,950 U.S. flights and more than 4,500 worldwide were grounded as of Monday afternoon, according to FlightAware.
+Another 11,000 flights were delayed, including 4,800 in the U.S.

 Travelers could take hope from an improving weather forecast.
 Airlines canceled fewer than 300 U.S. flights scheduled for Tuesday.